 DM pharmacological management escalates through a series of steps.
 Below is a brief overview of medication considerations.
 For more details, see the websites of the New Zealand Formulary and the New Zealand Society for the Study of Diabetes.

 First-line medication

-• Metformin: Common adverse drug effects (ADE) diarrhoea requires dose adjustment in renal impairment.
+• Metformin: Diarrhoea is a common adverse drug effect (ADE), and the dose requires adjustment in the presence of renal impairment.

 Second-line medication